gustavo-iniguez-goya/decloacker/README.md

     Cat files via syscalls.
 ```

- - list, copy or get info of directories and files by accessing directly the disk device.
+List, copy or get info of directories and files by accessing directly the disk device (only ext4 filesystems).

-   These options help to manipulate files or directories hidden by some kernel rootkits (like Diamorphine).
+  - These options help to manipulate files or directories hidden by some kernel rootkits (like Diamorphine).

 ```bash
   disk ls --dev=STRING <paths> ... [flags]